 Although not absolutely essential, I highly recommend that you use a Bluetooth module that uses the same SoC that you may eventually use at higher manufacturing volumes.
 Doing so will make the transition a bit easier with less code rewrite required.

 Perhaps somewhat surprisingly, many Bluetooth chip manufacturers don’t offer modules based on their chips.
-So in those cases the module manufacturer will be different than the chip manufacturer.
+So in those cases the module manufacturer will be different from the chip manufacturer.